Nonequilibrium plasmon liquid in a Josephson junction chain: Results

 Next, the dependence of $g$ on the read-out mode $k$ was investigated (\reffig[f]{fig:2}).
+The experimental $S_{21}$ data for the reported combinations of $p,q,k$ were fit using the same procedure as in \reffig[d]{fig:2}.
+For each configuration, the pump power was chosen to remain in the regime $g \lesssim\kappa$, where $\kappa$ is the total linewidth, which offers a good trade-off between fit quality and the increasing deviation from the observed scaling $g \propto \sqrt{n_pn_q}$ at higher powers.
 For fixed modes being pumped, $g$ increases as the read-out mode number $k$ is increased, and corresponding power law is close to $g \propto k$, giving insights into the microscopic mechanism responsible for the interaction term in \refeq{eq:hamiltonian-full} as follows.
-Josephson potential gives nonlinearity via higher order (gradient) expansion terms, with the matrix element that increases as $g \propto \sqrt{k \cdot (k\pm\delta)}\propto k$~(see \SM~\refsec{sec:Matrix_element}).
-Assuming gradient nonlinearity we can extract charging energy to ground $\Eg/h\approx10$~THz from $K/2\pi = 13$~kHz/ph, which is in a reasonable agreement with $\Eg$ estimate from the dispersion relation (see \SM~\refsec{sec:jjchain_params}).
+Josephson potential gives nonlinearity via higher order (gradient) expansion terms, with the matrix element that increases as $g \propto \sqrt{k \cdot (k\pm\delta)}\propto k$~(see \SM).
 The competing contribution to scattering from quantum phase slips -- excitations that correspond to sudden winding of the phase by $2\pi$ -- is expected to decrease with mode frequency and $k$~\cite{bard_prb_2018,houzet_prl_2019,burshstein_prxquatum_2024}.
-The experimentally observed dependence indicates that the gradient nonlinearity is the dominant mechanism.
+The experimentally observed dependence indicates that the gradient nonlinearity, as opposed to phase slips, is dominant at weak drives.

-\section{Nonequilibrium photon cascades}
+\subsection{Nonequilibrium photon cascades}

 After establishing multimode spectroscopy in the weak-driving regime and revealing the microscopic mechanism of nonlinearity in the effective Hamiltonian~(\ref{eq:hamiltonian-full}), we consider the more complex case of stronger drives illustrated in \reffig[a]{fig:3}.
 Stronger pumping of two modes $p$ and $q=p+\delta$ enables coupling of an observed mode $k$ to multiple further ``neighbors'' in a cascaded fashion: mode $k$ couples to $k \pm \delta$, which in turn couples to $k \pm 2\delta$, and so on.
 To describe this cascaded coupling, we use the following notation: the coupling of mode $k$ with mode $k + i \delta$ is referred to as the $i$-th order process, where $i$ can be both positive and negative.
 Using similar energy conservation argument as above, we deduce that $i$-th order processes require contribution from $i$ photon scattering between pumped modes, resulting in a condition $\fany[\prime]{k+i\delta}-\fro = i \cdot \Delta/2\pi$.
 For our pumping configuration where $\fany[\prime]{k+i\delta}$ stays nearly constant this condition parametrizes the line with slope of $-1/i$ for $p,q > k$ in ($\fro-\fany{k}$, $\Delta_q/2\pi$) coordinates or $1/i$ for $p,q < k$ in ($\fro-\fany{k}$, $\Delta_p/2\pi$) coordinates.
 In \reffig[b,d]{fig:3}, in addition to lines with $\pm1$ slope extra features are observed for both $p,q < k$ (\reffig[b]{fig:3}) and $p,q > k$ (\reffig[d]{fig:3}).
 Qualitatively these features can be labeled based on the knowledge of the mode frequencies in this driven configuration (colored arrows superimposed on \reffig[b,d]{fig:3} are in one-to-one correspondence with arrows in \reffig[a]{fig:3}).